 - Job-related mental stress

 - Occupational disease and illness

 - Unsafe work condition injuries

-At KCNS Law Group, our accomplished team of attorneys has dedicated their careers to advocating for injured clients.
-We possess the knowledge and experience necessary to connect your injury or illness to your working conditions and work duties to strategically position you for a successful workers’ compensation claim.
+At KCNS Law Group, our accomplished workers’ compensation attorneys in California has dedicated their careers to advocating for injured clients.
+We possess the knowledge and experience to connect your injury or illness to your working conditions and duties to position you for a successful workers’ compensation claim strategically.